webgme/webgme/config/README.md

 `NODE_ENV=mine npm start`

 ### components.json
-To configure the default behaviour of individual components (e.g. plugins) that also support user settings, see [Component Settings](https://github.com/webgme/webgme/wiki/Component-Settings).
+To configure the default behaviour of individual components (e.g. plugins, ui-widgets) that also support user settings - add the keys to the settings that you would like to overwrite inside of `components.json`.
+`componentsGenericUIDefaults.json` contains all the default settings for the generic UI.
+For more info about how the settings are resolved see [Component Settings](https://github.com/webgme/webgme/wiki/Component-Settings).

 ### Configuration groups